lloda/ra-ra/README.md

 #### Motivation

 I do numerical work in C++, and I need support for array operations.
-The built-in array types that C++ inherits from C are very insufficient, so at the time of C++11 when I started writing **ra-ra**, a number of libraries where already available.
+The built-in array types that C++ inherits from C are very insufficient, so at the time of C++11 when I started writing **ra-ra**, a number of libraries were already available.
 However, most of these libraries seemed to support only vectors and matrices, or small objects for vector algebra.

 Blitz++ was a major inspiration as an early *generic* library.
 But it was a heroic feat to write such a library in C++ in the late 90s.
 Variadic templates, lambdas, perfect forwarding, etc. make things much easier, for the library writer as well as for the user.